 Counting on your support and looking forward to many interactions during the year, and see you all in Brussels!

 According to the latest journal Impact Factor (IF) released by Clarivate, EMS’s IF has risen to 5.288 in 2020 from 4.807 in 2019.
 Not only that, but EMS’s CiteScore has increased to 9.4 in 2020 from 9 in 2019.

 This achievement is the best reward for all the hard work authors, reviewers and editors have done in the past, but it is also the beginning of our journey to the next milestone.
 We would like to express our heartfelt thanks to the whole community for your outstanding contributions to the EMS.

-We are delighted to announce that the 2022 iEMSs Biennial Meeting will be held in Brussels in the week of 4th – 8th of July, and we look forward to the excellent team around Ann van Griensven and Jiri Nossent to welcome us all in person next year.
+We are delighted to announce that the 2022 iEMSs Biennial Meeting will be held in Brussels in the week of 4th – 8th of July, and we look forward to the excellent team around Ann van Griensven and Jiri Nossent to welcome us all in person in July this year.

 We all thank the former President, Dan Ames, for his excellent service to the Society and his dedication during these last four years.
 Under Dan’s supervision we have launched the regional meetings, which will definitely be a fixed feature of our schedules.

 We welcome Stefan Reis as new President and we all wish him the best of luck for his term!